389ds/389ds.github.io/docs/389ds/howto/howto-ssl-update.md

 Configuring the certificates
 ============================

 This section will assume you have an external CA that must sign your certificates.
-This is a standard configuration, and thus what we will explore here.
+This is a standard configuration, and what we will explore here.

 Assess your current certificates and hosts
 ------------------------------------------

 To know what you will need to make the certificate request, you must examine your server setup and topology.
+At the end of this section you will have a list of hosts and their hostnames.

 If you have a single node, you will only require the name of the CNAME, and/or the A/AAAA of the node.

-If you have multiple nodes, you will need to make a decision on the topology of these, load balancer etc. I highly recommend that you do NOT terminate SSL/TLS on the load balancer.

-Once you have this, you should have a list of hostnames.
 Another important decision is if you will share the private key / certificate between systems, or if you will individually sign them.
-I highly advise you create a unique private key and certificate for each system.
+We highly advise you create a unique private key and certificate for each Directory Server.

+If you have multiple nodes, you will need to understand the network topology including load balancers.
+I highly recommend that you do NOT terminate SSL/TLS on the load balancer.
+This means that your load balancers should pass through TCP/IP only to to the LDAP servers.
+The LDAP servers then are responsible to use the certificate and key to negotiate the SSL/TLS connection.
+To be clear, this means *do not* put your certificates and keys on the load balancer.

+You should have a list of hostnames for your servers.
+For example:

+    host.example.com.
+A 10.0.0.2
+    ldap01.example.com.
+CNAME host.example.com.
+    ldap.example.com.
+CNAME host.example.com.

 On the systems, you will need to determine their current certificate settings.
 Look for the value:

     ldapsearch -H ldap://localhost:389 -D 'cn=Directory Manager' -W -Z -b 'cn=encryption,cn=config' -x

-Look at the nsCertfile and nsKeyfile attributes.
-If these are specified, you should go to the location and view the certs.
-If not specified they certificates are likel in the location:
+If the nsCertfile and nsKeyfile attributes are present, you should go to the location listed and view the certificates.
+If nsCertFile and nsKeyFile are not specified, the certificates are in the location:

     /etc/dirsrv/slapd-<instance name>/

-To view your existing key and certificates use the command:
+To view your existing certificates use the command:

     certutil -L -d /etc/dirsrv/slapd-<instance name>/

+An example output if the certificates exist is:

+    Certificate Nickname                                         Trust Attributes
+                                                                 SSL,S/MIME,JAR/XPI

+    BH_LDAP_CA                                                   C,,
+    Server-Cert                                                  u,u,u

+To view your existing keys, use the command:

     certutil -K -d /etc/dirsrv/slapd-<instance name>/

+An example output if the keys exist is:

+    < 0> rsa      79187d744c73cd2f098edc80ce261e5ad94c4db2   NSS Certificate DB:Server-Cert

+Note the "NSS Certificate DB:Server-Cert", which defines the certificate which matches with this key.

-To view the certificates in detail to ascertain their alternte names, you must use:
+To view the certificates in detail to display their subject alternate names, you must use:

     certutil -L -d /etc/dirsrv/slapd-<instance name>/ -n <certificate nickname>

+Once you know what certificates already exist on the Directory Servers, you can decide if you need to create new certificates or not.

 Plan the requests
 -----------------

 Now that you have the set of hosts, and you understand the topology and where you want SSL/TLS to be terminated, you must plan the set of requests you will make.
 You also will want to determine your certificate expiry, key size and other factors.

-If you have a single server with CNAMES, you will make a single request.
-IE
+If you have a single server with CNAMES, you will make a single request, ie.

     Key Size: 4096
     Expiry: 2 years